 Why there's a storm brewing about global food aid from the U.S.

 "I may have cried," says Beth Carroll, the CRS representative who's responsible for managing the Haiti food aid program.
-In all, she says, about 310 metric tons of food was lost.
+In all, she says, about 310 metric tons of food was lost in this 2022 incident.

 The culprit seemed obvious.
 Because of ongoing chaos in Haiti, those containers had been sitting in the country's port for weeks, increasing the risk of spoilage.